ferryproxy/website/content/en/docs/user/quick-start.md

 ## Configuration rules

-The test application needs to deploy and configure the Service
+Test applications need to be deployed and configured in advance Service

-Rules for configuring Ferry on the control plane cluster
+Configure routing rules in the control plane cluster

 ``` yaml
 # Mapping app-1.default.svc of cluster-1 to the app-1.default.svc of control-plane